 Oh, Italy— you boot-shaped beauty, you.
 With your pizza-spinning chefs, OTT hand gestures, truffle-scented tagliatelle and creamy gelato, there’s really nowhere else that can match.
 From north to south, you range from ice-capped Dolomites covered in snow to wave-lapped pebble coves baked in 80-degree sun.
-And between the two…well…let’s just say it’s a panini sandwich bursting with priceless da Vincis, haunting Caravaggios, the palaces of old emperors, terracotta Tuscan towns, and more world-class wineries than you can shake a Chianti at!
+And between the two…well…let’s just say it’s a panini sandwich bursting with priceless da Vincis, haunting Caravaggios, the palaces of old emperors, terracotta Tuscan towns, more world-class wineries than you can shake a Chianti at and let’s not forget the biggest island in the Mediterranean.

 Cue this dreamy bucket list of the best things to do in Italy.
 It should help anyone trying to check off the seemingly endless wealth of wonders that are packed between the Adriatic and the Ligurian seas, Sicily’s smoking volcanos, and the glaciers of the Alps.
 You can rest assured there’s oodles to sink your teeth into (literally).
 No mode of transport specified, but we recommend a cheek-wobbling Vespa or an open-top Alfa Romeo.
 You know, if you happen to have one lying around.